 - Handful strawberries, pecans, or any other fruit or nut

 - Preheat oven to 350º.
-Grease 2 9" nonstick cake pans* with cooking spray or generously with soft coconut oil.
+Grease 2 9" nonstick cake pans* with cooking spray, or generously with softened coconut oil.

-- Heat chocolate in a small bowl until melted.
+- Top it off.
+Heat chocolate in a small bowl until melted.
 Dip fruit and/or nuts into chocolate, then set on a pan lined with parchment paper.
 Transfer to fridge or freezer to set.
 Place on top of cake to decorate.